Drassil/nestjs-yalc/docs/api-creation.md

   - DTO (The Data Transfer Object that defines the structure of what you expose)
   - Dataloader
 - Service (where the business logic resides)
-- Repository (where to handle the connection with the datastorage)
+- Repository (where to handle the connection with the datastores)
 - Entity (The class used for your ORM)

 **However**, since most of the time the codebase of the providers mentioned above is similar between all the CRUD endpoints, we have created